Donnie-McGee/Festival-Purchase-Behavior-Analysis/Data Preparation.md

 ### _Column 'gender'_:

 Since the dataset counts 140 null values for _"gender"_ (this represent less than a 1%), I decided to proportionally assign them to "Male", "Female" and "Other" (all 3 non-null values found during the survey).
+With such a small percentage and the proportions being so similar (see Step 1, further down) I assume there is no reason to believe that the missing values are systematic (e.g., more frequent in a specific group).

 To clean _"gender"_ these steps were taken:

   1.- Normalize the distribution: Doing so, I have a proper understanding of each value's the percentage.
-This will help me later to randomly distribute the null values among the 3 possibilities we have for _"gender"_
+This will help me later to randomly distribute the null values among the 3 possibilities we have for _"gender"_.
- 	2.- sdfghjk
+ 	2.- Locate the null values in the dataset.
+  3.- Replace them: In this step I'll change each null-value to one of the possible values following the proportion calculated in Step 1 and the locations from Step 2.
+This will provide consistency in the metrics.
+  4.- Change the column's type to category: Doing so, I'm saving resources and time during the analysis, since this practice will encode the values ("Male" as 1, "Female" as 2, "Other" as 3, for example) preparing the dataset for later.